 With the amendments to the 2021 International Building Code (IBC) allowing up to 18 stories of mass timber, we expect to see high-rise mass timber projects continue to flourish.
-However, with taller buildings comes increased seismic and wind hazards.
+However, with taller buildings come increased seismic and wind hazards.
 One method of accounting for these hazards is utilizing hybrid timber construction.
-Hybrid timber construction is the combination of a mass timber with traditional building materials such as steel or concrete.
-Hybrid timber buildings may incorporate steel frames or concrete shear walls with a Mass Timber gravity system.
+Hybrid timber construction is the combination of mass timber with traditional building materials such as steel or concrete.
+Hybrid timber buildings may incorporate steel frames or concrete shear walls with a mass timber gravity system.
 By combining these materials, wood construction can quite literally reach new heights.

 In designing for mass timber construction, it is essential for Structural Engineers and Fire Protection Engineers to understand the required fire ratings because the size of the members will be directly impacted.

 Mass timber has become increasingly favorable on projects placing an emphasis on sustainability.
 Conventional construction methods, such as steel and concrete, produce greenhouse emissions that drive significant contributions to global warming.
 Steel and cement production combined are responsible for 16% of global carbon emissions, with the building industry as a whole accounting for 40% of global emissions.
 On the other hand, wood stores carbon dioxide captured from the atmosphere during photosynthesis and is a renewable resource that can be replanted and replenished in about 20 years.